Howard W. Robertson

-Howard W. Robertson (September 19, 1947 to March 20, 2021) was an American poet and novelist.
+Howard L. Robertson (September 19, 1947 to March 20, 2021) was an American poet and novelist.

 Early life

 Robertson was born in Eugene, Oregon.
 He married Margaret Collins on August 10, 1991 and has two daughters and two sons.
 He received a B.A. in Russian (1970) and an M.A. in Comparative Literature (1978) from the University of Oregon as well as a Master's in Library Science (1975) from the University of Southern California.
 Robertson is part-Cherokee.

 He was the Slavic Catalog Librarian and Bibliographer at the University of Oregon Library from 1975-1993.
 He is a past President of the Lane Literary Guild.
 He has been a full-time poet since 1993.
 Robertson was a long-haul truck driver in the American West during 1994-1995.

 Public presence

 He is a 2007 Jack Straw Writer with Jack Straw Productions in Seattle, Washington.
 Robertson read his poems at the 2007 Burning Word Festival.
 Robertson was the Poet-in-Residence at the Henry Art Gallery on the University of Washington campus in Seattle during April 2010.
-He gave a reading with other Native American authors at Tsunami Books in Eugene, Oregon, during November, 2010.
+He gave a reading with other Native American authors at Tsunami Books in Eugene, Oregon, during November 2010.

 Eric Alan interviewed Robertson on NPR-Living Large on April 18, 2013.
 Robertson gave a reading as part of the Third Saturday Reading Series at Tsunami Books in Eugene, Oregon, on April 20, 2013.
 He was interviewed about his novel, Peculiar Pioneer, on KLCC FM on December 4, 2013 and a recording of this interview is available on the KLCC website.
 Together with his wife Margaret Robertson, he gave a joint reading about sustainability at Tsunami Books in Eugene, Oregon, on April 5, 2014.
 Robertson read from Peculiar Pioneer at the inaugural reading of the Lane Writers Reading Series in Eugene, Oregon, on September 28, 2014.
 Robertson read his long, philosophical poem, "Quantum intimations at the grand Multnomah", at the River Road Annex in Eugene, Oregon, on January 25, 2015.
 Robertson read his long, philosophical poem, "Hope speaks of life on Earth", at the Lane Community College Downtown Campus in Eugene, Oregon, on December 1, 2016.